Faster Parallel Batch-Dynamic Algorithms for Low Out-Degree Orientation: Appendix: Applications

 \subsection{Explicit Coloring}

-\myparagraph{Explicit Coloring via Palettes} Ghaffari and Koo~\cite{ghaffari2025} give a simple palette-based approach for maintaining an explicit $O(c \log n)$-coloring of an input graph with arboricity $c$.
-At initialization, each vertex $v$ is assigned a random \emph{palette} $\mathcal{C}(v)$: each color from a pool of $C = O(c \log n)$ colors is included in $\mathcal{C}(v)$ independently with probability $\frac{1}{2c}$, giving each vertex $\Theta(\log n)$ colors \whp{}.
-Given a low out-degree orientation where each vertex has at most $O(c)$ out-neighbors, each vertex $v$ selects any color from its palette that does not appear in any out-neighbor's palette.
-Since each color appears in $\mathcal{C}(v)$ with probability $\frac{1}{2c}$ and is absent from each out-neighbor's palette with probability $1 - \frac{1}{2c}$, the probability that a given color is ``good'' (present in $\mathcal{C}(v)$ and absent from all $O(c)$ out-neighbors' palettes) is $\Omega(1/c)$.
-With $\Theta(c \log n)$ colors in the pool, at least one good color exists \whp{}.
-This algorithm assumes an oblivious adversary since the palettes are fixed at initialization and do not change throughout the algorithm's run.
+\myparagraph{Explicit Coloring via Palettes} Ghaffari and Koo~\cite{ghaffari2025} give a simple palette-based approach for maintaining an explicit $O(\delta \log n)$-coloring of an input graph with arboricity $c \le \delta$.
+The first time a vertex $v$ becomes incident to an edge, $v$ is assigned a random \emph{palette} $\mathcal{C}(v)$: each color from a pool of $C = O(\delta \log n)$ colors is included in $\mathcal{C}(v)$ independently with probability $\frac{1}{2\delta}$, giving each vertex $\Theta(\log n)$ colors \whp{}.
+Given a low out-degree orientation where each vertex has at most $O(\delta)$ out-neighbors, each vertex $v$ selects any color from its palette that does not appear in any out-neighbor's palette.
+Since each color appears in $\mathcal{C}(v)$ with probability $\frac{1}{2\delta}$ and is absent from each out-neighbor's palette with probability $1 - \frac{1}{2\delta}$, the probability that a given color is ``good'' (present in $\mathcal{C}(v)$ and absent from all $O(\delta)$ out-neighbors' palettes) is $\Omega(1/\delta)$.
+With $\Theta(\delta \log n)$ colors in the pool, at least one good color exists \whp{}.
+Because the palettes do not change, the algorithm only functions against an oblivious adversary.

 When edges are inserted or deleted, only vertices whose out-neighbors change must recompute their colors.
-To recolor a vertex $v$, we check each color in $\mathcal{C}(v)$ against the palettes of $v$'s $O(c)$ out-neighbors; checking a single color takes $O(c)$ work and $O(\log n)$ \depth{} (each palette is stored in a hash table), and checking all $O(\log n)$ colors in $\mathcal{C}(v)$ takes $O(c \log n)$ work and $O(\log n)$ \depth{} in parallel.
+To recolor a vertex $v$, we check each color in $\mathcal{C}(v)$ against the palettes of $v$'s $O(\delta)$ out-neighbors; checking a single color takes $O(\delta)$ work and $O(\log n \log^* n)$ \depth{} (each palette is stored in a hash table), and checking all $O(\log n)$ colors in $\mathcal{C}(v)$ takes $O(\delta \log n)$ work and $O(\log n \log^* n)$ \depth{} in parallel.

-\myparagraph{Worst-Case Batch-Dynamic Coloring} We can similarly obtain a worst-case result by using our worst-case orientation algorithm (Algorithm~\ref{alg:Reinsertion}).
+\myparagraph{Worst-Case Batch-Dynamic Coloring} We can similarly obtain worst-case results by using our worst-case orientation algorithm (Algorithm~\ref{alg:wealg}) and various tradeoffs.

-\begin{theorem} Given a graph $G$ with arboricity at most $c$, there exists a parallel batch-dynamic algorithm that maintains an explicit $O((c + \log n)\log n)$-coloring of $G$.
-For a batch $B$ of $b$ edge updates, the algorithm runs in worst-case expected $O(b(c + \log n) \log^2 n)$ work and $O(\log^5 n)$ \depth{} \whp{}. \end{theorem}
+\begin{theorem} Consider a graph $G$ and a sequence of edge updates of total length at most $\text{poly}(n)$, where the arboricity of $G$ is upper bounded by $c$ at all times.
+There exists a parallel batch-dynamic algorithm that maintains an explicit $O(c \log n)$-coloring of $G$ over this update sequence \whp{}.
+For a batch $B$ of $b$ edge updates, the algorithm runs in worst-case $O(b c \log^3 n)$ work \whp{} and $O(\log^4 n)$ \depth{} \whp{}. \end{theorem}